UFC Fight Night: Rivera vs. Moraes: Predictions & Analysis

 A few statistical edges stand out.
 Brooks throws significantly more leather — a 1.9 sig. strike per minute gap.
 Brooks is far more active with takedowns, averaging 6.0 more per 15 minutes.
 Torres has tighter striking defense, making opponents miss more often.

 The Pick: Jarred Brooks over Jose Torres.
-This is essentially a pick'em.
-The model nudges toward Brooks at 50%, but there's almost nothing separating these two.
-The market implies 57% for Torres, but our model sees only 50%.
-That 7-point gap favoring Brooks is worth watching.
+The model gives Brooks a slight nod at 59% — this could easily go either way.
+The market implies 57% for Torres, but our model sees only 41%.
+That 16-point gap favoring Brooks is worth watching.

 Methodology